dehui333/BioDataProcessing/README.md

 This repo contains scripts to deal with biological sequence data.

 ## Overview
 1. simulate_perfect_reads.py - basically just a wrapper over Seqrequester.
-Requires a config file.
+Requires a config file(a sample is in the repo).

 2. add_errors.py - add errors to sequences in a fasta/q file.